 Regular attendance helps your child embrace the routine of school.
 Of course, from time to time, absences may occur.
 For the official rules about attendance and absences, you MUST read the relevant pages in the Harvard Student and Parent Handbook.
 If your child is sick, please call the school office to let them know as soon as possible.
 You can, of course, notify the teacher via email, but the front office also needs to know from you.

 The Harvard cafeteria is a busy place!
 The day starts with free breakfast for all students each morning.
-Student K – 5 eat in their classrooms.
+Student K–5 eat breakfast in their classrooms.
 PreK students report to the cafeteria each morning for breakfast.
 Please see the Harvard Student and Parent Handbook for more details about breakfast and lunch.

 Students may either bring a lunch from home or purchase a lunch at school.
 A monthly menu is sent in the Tuesday Home Communication Folder and is linked through the Harvard website.
 Additional items may be purchased such as chips, ice cream, and fruit snacks.
 You can access your student’s lunch account online at www.parentonline.net.
 You may use a credit/debit card to pay online or you may bring (unfortunately exact) cash (no checks) to the front office daily, weekly, or in advance.
 It is not recommended to send cash with your student to buy lunch themselves.
 This website allows you to